Breckenridge Resort Guide

 Self Catering - the best value and biggest supermarket is City Market on the outskirts of town.
 Don’t forget Gourmet Cabby (breakfast, lunch and dinner deliveries) and Windy City Pizza will deliver direct to your door!

-The Speakeasy Movie Theatre - The Speakeasy Movie Theatre has 3 screens showing current movies.
+The Eclipse - The Eclipse Theater (formerly The Speakeasy) has three screens showing current movies.
 They also have a new lounge area serving theatre snacks and beverages.

 The Rejuvenation Center in One Ski Hill Place - Relax and rejuvenate with a massage treatment at the Rejuvenation Center located adjacent to the Aquatics Center in One Ski Hill Place.